Home / Retirement / Start your retirement / Super and the age pension

 Assets test

 Your eligibility for the age pension also depends on your assets, including any super.
 Your assets include things like jewellery, cars, boats and shares.
-Your primary home is exempt.3 If the total worth of your assets is below the given limits, you generally meet the assets test.
-The assets limits for the 2023-24 financial year are:
+Your primary home is generally exempt.3 If the total worth of your assets is below the given limits, you generally meet the assets test.
+The assets limits as at 1 July 2025 are:

 homeowners